rusrushal13/Traffic/README.md

 - Landing Page (Home Page) - Basic HTML script.
 - Forum - [phpBB3](https://www.phpbb.com/ "phpBB3") based (no registration/login required) - Only admin and moderator login.
 - Reporting - Tweets to state traffic police using Twitter API.

+How to use -

+Create local host using laragon/xampp then

+1. Paste landing page files in C:\laragon\www
+2. Paste phpbb3 folder in C:\laragon\www
+3. Type 'localhost/Home.html'  in browser URL to open landing page
+4. Type 'localhost/phpbb3' in browser URL to run Traffic forum